loneshark99/loneshark99.github.io/_posts/2025-10-19-Java-Titbits.markdown

 - **Search Everywhere**  is a very useful to find the files you need to work or any keyword you are searching for. <br>
 **IntelliJ ShortCut :: SHIFT + SHIFT**

 - To progressively expands your text selection in intelligent, syntax-aware increments.
-Each time you press Ctrl+W, it selects the next logical block of code.
+Each time you press Ctrl+W, it selects the next logical block of code. <br>
 **IntelliJ ShortCut :: CTRL + W**

-- To add boiler plate code generate constructor or override methods.
+- To add boiler plate code generate constructor or override methods. <br>
 **IntelliJ ShortCut :: ALT + INSERT**